 Let’s look a little closer at procrastination for a quick minute here.

 Do you ever hear that little voice in the back of your head saying –

 “hey, you can do this later, let’s go (insert random activity such as tv, coffee with friends, shopping).
 You still have lots of time to finish (insert important activity you need to get done, work report, helping the kids with homework cooking supper.)” and before you know it you have run out of time and the pressure is on.

 For some people, the pressure of a time crunch is a thrill and they do really well but for most, procrastination is hard on your mind and your body.

-In fact, some people where this like it is a badge of honour.
-How many times have you heard someone say “I thrive in utter chaos”, “I got it done in the nick of time”, “It was a close call”?
+In fact, some people wear this like it is a badge of honour.
+How many times have you heard someone say “I thrive in utter chaos”?
+“I got it done in the nick of time”?
+Or “It was a close call”?